 Martin Cooper is a broadcaster, writer and academic.

-His new book, Radio’s Legacy in Popular Culture, tells the story of radio through pop songs, movies, novels, poetry, art and sculpture.
+His book, Radio’s Legacy in Popular Culture, tells the story of radio through pop songs, movies, novels, poetry, art and sculpture.
 What’s your favourite radio song?

-He also holds an adult bronze medal (with honours) in tap dancing.
+Martin also holds an adult bronze medal (with honours) in tap dancing.

 Publications